New 2021 Cupra Born spotted testing

 - Set to reach showrooms in 2021

-The Cupra el-Born is set to go on sale in 2021.
-It’ll be one of the first electric hot hatchbacks on the market, and is part of Cupra’s expanding electrification plans.
-Based on the SEAT el-Born and the Volkswagen ID.3, the Cupra badged version will have a larger battery and more power.
+Due to be revealed in final production form in May, the Cupra Born will be one of the first electric hot hatchbacks on the market, and is part of Cupra’s expanding electrification plans.
+Based on the same platform as the Volkswagen ID.3, the Cupra Born will have a larger battery and more power.

-The Cupra el-Born will be more expensive than the similarly sized Cupra Leon hatchback, because the technology associated with electric cars is costly.
+We expect the Cupra Born will be more expensive than the Volkswagen ID.3 and the similarly sized Cupra Leon hatchback, because the technology associated with electric cars is costly.
 We expect prices to start from around £40,000, which is a similar figure to the powerful Cupra Ateca and Cupra Formentor SUVs.
-The el-Born will offer vastly lower running costs, however.
+The Born will offer vastly lower running costs, however.

 There may be a couple of different trim levels, but all cars will get copper design elements, a digital instrument display, adaptive cruise control, parking sensors and a 12-inch touchscreen with sat nav.

-The SEAT el-Born is the Spanish company’s take on the Volkswagen ID.3 hatchback, and will be the brand’s second EV after the SEAT Mii electric city car.
+The Cupra Born is the Spanish company’s take on the Volkswagen ID.3 hatchback, and will be the brand’s second EV after the SEAT Mii electric city car.
 Last year we revealed that a high-performance Volkswagen ID.3 R could well be in the pipeline, which will be the Cupra’s main rival.

 Read about the cars coming in 2021 and beyond.